There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 You can check the DA of your domain via the Moz tool, for free:

-Click-through rate (CTR)
+Click-through Rate (CTR)

 Your click-through rate (CTR) measures how often people who see your listing in the search results click on it.

-The CTR is important because it gives you an idea of how interested people are in your website when they see it in the search results.
+This KPI gives you an idea of how interested people are in your website when they see it in the search results.

-If you have a high CTR, it means that people are more likely to click on your listing (for example, having your content included in SERP features and as a rich snippet), which can help you get more traffic to your site.
+If you have a high CTR, it means that users are more likely to click on your listing (for example, having your content included in SERP features and as a rich snippet), which can help you get more traffic to your site.

 Keyword Rankings